 Neglect

-Neglect is a failure by a caregiver to provide the senior with basic needs, comforts, services or assistance.
+Neglect is a failure by a caregiver to provide the older adult with basic needs, comforts, services or assistance.
 These include food, shelter, medical care, personal hygiene products, heat or air conditioning.

 Such neglect is a crime and should be reported to the police or the Los Angeles County Elder Abuse Hotline at (877) 4-R-SENIORS ((877) 477-3646).

 Adult children, especially those with histories of mental illness, substance abuse or criminal activity, may be inclined to neglect their elder parents.
-It is prudent to avoid placing a senior’s care in the hands of an adult child with these types of problems.
+It is prudent to avoid placing an older adult’s care in the hands of an adult child with these types of problems.

 Warning Signs

-The senior seems to be isolated by a caretaker and unable to speak freely or spend time with others.
+• The older adult seems to be isolated by a caretaker and unable to speak freely or spend time with others.

-The senior appears unwashed, unkempt, poorly groomed or wears soiled, ill-fitting or inappropriate clothing.
+• The older adult appears unwashed, unkempt, poorly groomed or wears soiled, ill-fitting or inappropriate clothing.

-The senior appears to be dehydrated or malnourished.
+• The older adult appears to be dehydrated or malnourished.

 Prevention

-Visit the senior unexpectedly to see the quality of their care when the caregiver is not expecting a guest.
+• Visit the older adult unexpectedly to see the quality of their care when the caregiver is not expecting a guest.

-Before placing a senior in a nursing home or care facility or hiring a licensed professional to provide home care, visit our Safe Senior Care Resources page.
+• Before placing an older adult in a nursing home or care facility or hiring a licensed professional to provide home care, visit our Safe Older Adult Care Resources page.

 Another form of neglect is self-neglect.
 Self-neglect is the inability of an elder who does not have a caretaker to provide for themselves.
 Self-neglect is not a crime.
 Help may be sought through the Elder Abuse Hotline at (877) 4-R-SENIORS ((877) 477-3646).